 Students will see the process of creating a book from the spark of inspiration to the final bound pages.
 They'll learn how author's purpose and point of view, characterization, setting, conflict, story arc, and more play out, as well as prewriting, drafting, revising, and editing.

 If you have burning questions about STICKS & STONES, BUBBLES, and/or FRIEND OR FICTION and/or would like to understand more about the writing and/or revision process for any/all of my novels, this program is for you!

 This entertaining and educational school visit presentation for grades K–2 reinforces early literacy skills, touches on nonfiction and fiction writing, and inspires students’ imaginations.
 “Life Cycle of a Picture Book” shares the author’s writing process, childhood, and steps a story takes from idea to publication.

 Have you been told writing is a terrible career choice?
-I was so waited years before deciding to take it seriously.
+I waited years before deciding to take it seriously.
 We'll discuss different paths you can take to become a writer as well exploring other authors and ways to keep you motivated.